WSDOT/WBFL/Readme.md

 Define BOOSTDIR and XSDDIR environment variables for the location where the boost and code synthesis libraries are installed.

+Clone the repository into <drive letter>:\ARP\ and create an environment variable ARPDIR to this folder.

 ## Authors
 This project is jointly developed by the Washington State and Texas Departments of Transportation